Chair / President

 Philanthropy is a critical part of a democratic society.
 It is a way to give back to community and create social change.
 Community Foundations across Canada help Canadians invest in building strong and resilient communities for the future, as well as having immediate impact where it is needed most.

 Resource Development Officer

-After working for Coastal Community Credit Union for 15 years, I then spent 6 years representing Qualicum Beach residents as a member of council.
-An attitude of gratitude, living in such a wonderful part of the Island, motivates me every day.
+After working for Coastal Community Credit Union for 15 years, Mary then spent 6 years representing Qualicum Beach residents as a member of council.
+An attitude of gratitude for living in such a wonderful part of the Island motivates her every day.

-There still is so much more we can do as a Foundation and as a Community.
-I am very proud to be asked to help “spread the word” about PQCF from Deep Bay to Nanoose Bay, as well as Errington and Coombs.
+There still is so much more that can be done as a Foundation and as a Community.
+Mary is very proud to be asked to help “spread the word” about PQCF from Deep Bay to Nanoose Bay, as well as Errington and Coombs.

 Philanthropy means generosity in all its forms and is often defined as giving gifts of “time, talent and treasure” to help make life better for other people.
 PQCF offers the opportunity to all ages and means, to contribute in a meaningful manner of ways of their choosing.

 Len was born, educated and married in Winnipeg, then he lived in Edmonton and Sherwood Park Alberta, Kamloops, and Deep Cove North Vancouver.
 He has worked in Real Estate, Engineering, and Management, and eventually retired from his role as Senior Executive at CN Rail.
 He then moved to Qualicum Beach in 1990 to enjoy his retirement.